Album Review: Richard Lloyd — Lodestones

-Richard Lloyd is known to aficionados of cutting-edge 1970s music as one of two guitarisats in Television, a band that combined the immediacy of punk with the virtuosity and musical exploration of bands like the Doors.
-Younger (well, slightly younger) music fans might recognize him as the guitarist responsible for giving a barbed-wire sharp edge to Matthew Sweet’s music circa Girlfiriend and Altered Beast.
+Richard Lloyd is known to aficionados of cutting-edge 1970s music as one of two guitarists in Television, a band that combined the immediacy of punk with the virtuosity and musical exploration of bands like the Doors.
+Younger (well, slightly younger) music fans might recognize him as the guitarist responsible for giving a barbed-wire sharp edge to Matthew Sweet’s music circa Girlfriend and Altered Beast.

 While Television remains as a touring act (they haven’t released new music in a month of Sundays, by the way), Lloyd is no longer part of that group.
 Instead, he’s chosen to pursue a solo career.
 He’s also written a highly idiosyncratic (but quite readable) memoir, Everything is Combustible.

 A quick look at Wikipedia lists his discography: seven albums.
 But that’s not accurate.
 In 2010 he released Lodestones, but only as a digital download.
 For Record Store Day 2018, Org Music has pressed up limited quantities of the album on orange vinyl.

 Those familiar with Lloyd’s work with Television and/or Sweet might not quite know what to expect from Lloyd.
 The ten songs on Lodestones are pretty much straight-ahead rock, of the sort one might find on a Faces or early 1970s Rolling Stones record.
 His songwriting is informed a bit by the Brill Building school of the early 1960s, but that shouldn’t come as a surprise; those girl-group sounds made quite an impression on Lloyd’s fellow travelers the New York Dolls.